nonokangwei/LLM-Tuning-On-GCP/Serve/vLLM-on-GCE/README.md

 ## Prerequisites
 *   A terminal with `kubectl` and `gcloud` installed.
 Cloud Shell works great!
 *   L4 GPUs quota to be able to run additional 2 L4 GPUs
-*   You have downloaded a llama2 base model,  pretrained model or Lora adapter model on GCS bucket
+*   You have access of llama2 model,  or you have compelete Training and had pretrained model or Lora adapter model on GCS bucket

 ## Create GPU VM instance